TutsGhost/win10_Improve-Guide/Guide.md

 - Debloat Windows 10

 	This topic is about a debloating script i forked and worked on as best as i can, i will try to explain exactly what this script will be doing.
-I made two different scripts depending if you want to get the option to install programms and the debloating or just run the debloating.
+I made two different scripts depending if you want to get the option to install programs and the debloating or just run the debloating.

-  You can find the list of progrmms you can install here:
+  You can find the list of programs you can install here:

     This will do the following steps/functions:

     - Removes all Windows Store Apps EXCEPT office, Xbox, and WSL.
     - Removed Telemetry